realworldocaml/book/en/prologue.md

 The programming languages that you use affect the software you create.
 They influence your software's reliability, security and efficiency, and how easy it is to read, refactor, and extend.
-And the languages you know can also deeply affect how you think about programming and software design.
+The languages you know can also deeply affect how you think about programming and software design.